 Mrs. Jacinta Mwatela - Deputy Governor Mr. John Gikonyo - Bank Secretary appeared before the Committee and gave evidence on the Bank's involvement in the payments to and receipt of the refunded money from the Anglo Leasing Company.

 Mr. Jonathan A. Bett - CBK Director

+Mr. John Birech

+Ms. Jane Kamita

-Mr. John Birech - CBK Deputy Director Ms. Jane Kamita - Snr.
+- CBK Deputy Director

+- Snr.
 Asst.
-Manager payments to the 18 contracts until further notification.
+Manager

 The Committee directed the Governor to provide the following documents: